Degik/ClimatePredictor/README.md

 - Train collaboratively on decentralized datasets without sharing raw data via FL.
 - Combine RL and FL to enhance predictive performance while preserving data privacy.

-To manage large-scale distributed training and parallel computation efficiently, the project leverages the **Ray framework**, which enables scalable RL and FL implementations by distributing workloads across multiple nodes.
+To manage large-scale distributed training and parallel computation efficiently, the project leverages the **Ray framework** (2.40v), which enables scalable RL and FL implementations by distributing workloads across multiple nodes.

 By merging these techniques, the project highlights:
 - The benefits of integrating RL and FL in climate prediction pipelines.